You’ve probably heard about the Telegram vs WhatsApp battle if you’re from this planet.

 No!
 If you're looking to hack someone with the tutorials or tools you find online, you might end up getting hacked yourself.
 Why?
-Well, because most of the hacking software you see online have malware hidden in them.
+Well, because most of the hacking software you see online have malware and viruses hidden in them.
 So, don't bother trying them!

 How to Not Get Hacked on WhatsApp?

 Don't worry, as long as you don't give your phone out to someone you don't trust; then you should be fine.
 A friend argued that a hacker can read your messages by copying the WhatsApp chat database and the encryption key from your phone.
 I've not verified this, but it kind of makes sense.

 Although, only a jailbroken IOS device gives the user access to the file system.
 On Android, the file system is open to everyone holding your device.
 So be careful who you give your phone to, android users.

 To protect yourself; enable the passcode/fingerprint option on WhatsApp by going to: Settings > Account > Privacy > Screen Lock.